9 of the Best E-Commerce Popup Examples You Can Copy

 The bottom line is, make sure to recognize your existing customers through cookies or URL queries, and welcome them with a handpicked product collection or an incentive they’d like to see.

-If you have a Shopify store, you can create custom collections and add them directly to your onsite campaigns.
+If you have a Shopify store, you can create custom collections and add them directly to your Sleeknote popups.
 (If not, we integrate with your favorite recommendation engines, too.)

 8. Upsell Popups